apify/apify-client-python/docs/res/intro.md

 and so on.
 You can configure those parameters using the `max_retries` and `min_delay_between_retries_millis` options of the `ApifyClient` constructor.

+### Support for asynchronous usage

+Starting with version 0.7.0, the package offers an asynchronous version of the client, [`ApifyClientAsync`](#ApifyClientAsync), which allows you to work with the Apify API in an asynchronous way, using the standard `async`/`await` syntax.

 ### Convenience functions and options

 Some actions can't be performed by the API itself, such as indefinite waiting for an actor run to finish